Jeremiah Jones: Campaigns for recognition

-For most of his adult life, Senator Calvin Ruck lobbied to get the Canadian government to award a medal posthumously to Jerry Jones.
+For most of his adult life, Senator Calvin Ruck lobbied to get the Canadian government to award a medal posthumously to Jones.
 Senator Ruck argued that the racist climate of the time precluded Jones or other black soldiers from getting their due recognition, and he felt that it would be appropriate for the government to award the medal to Jones on behalf of all black veterans.
 Senator Ruck died in 2004, without achieving success.

 Posthumous recognition

-On September 9, 2000, The Last Post Fund erected a new grave stone for Jones with full military honours.
-The Truro Millennium Committee, 125th Anniversary Committee and The Jones Family sponsored a tree carving of Jones as part of the Truro Tree Sculpture Project, in November 2000.
+On September 9, 2000, the Last Post Fund erected a new grave stone for Jones with full military honours.
+The Truro Millennium Committee, 125th Anniversary Committee, and The Jones Family sponsored a tree carving of Jones as part of the Truro Tree Sculpture Project, in November 2000.

-The Canadian Government finally recognized Jeremiah "Jerry" Jones, posthumously, on February 22, 2010, with the awarding of the Canadian Forces Medallion for Distinguished Service.
-Rear Admiral Paul Maddison, Commander, Maritime Forces Atlantic/Joint Task Force Atlantic, said "Today, on behalf of General Walter Natynczyk, Chief of the Defence Staff, I feel extremely privileged to finally acknowledge the gallantry of private Jeremiah Jones on the hills of Vimy Ridge in 1917 during the First World War."
+On February 22, 2010, the Canadian Government recognized Jones posthumously with the awarding of the Canadian Forces Medallion for Distinguished Service.
+Rear Admiral Paul Maddison, Commander, Maritime Forces Atlantic/Joint Task Force Atlantic, said, "today, on behalf of General Walter Natynczyk, Chief of the Defence Staff, I feel extremely privileged to finally acknowledge the gallantry of private Jeremiah Jones on the hills of Vimy Ridge in 1917 during the First World War."

 Personal

-Jeremiah married Ethel Edna Geraldine Cook from Amherst, Nova Scotia on March 30, 1898.
+Jeremiah married Ethel Edna Geraldine Cook from Amherst, Nova Scotia, on March 30, 1898.
 They remained married until her death on February 12, 1940.
 The couple had 9 children.
 Jeremiah's grandson was the well-known Nova Scotia activist Rocky Jones (from his son Elmer Alvin Jones).